 When should I choose synthetic base layers over wool base layers?

 It’s really up to you.
 Brown from REI Co-op says synthetic materials are popular for people who run hot and sweat a lot, as well as for people who plan to spend a lot of time in wet climates.
 This is because synthetic fibers dry more quickly than wool.
 Synthetic products also tend to be a bit cheaper than wool products, but they tend to pick up bad smells a bit more quickly.
 Wool is best for active days—say, backcountry skiing—where regulating your body temperature during climbs and descents is paramount.

 How do I care for my base layers?

 In general, you should wash your merino base layers as infrequently as possible.
 (Most people can get three to four wears out of a merino wool garment before needing to wash it because of the odor, but this will vary depending on the person and the specific layer.)
 When you do wash your merino gear, consider handwashing it with a wool-specific soap.
 Avoid products containing bleach or fabric softeners, as these can damage and weaken the wool fibers, causing them to warp when they dry.

 Synthetics are a bit sturdier and can be machine washed, although you’ll want to turn your garment inside out to keep it from pilling.
 Turn the washing machine to a gentle or delicate cycle on warm.
 Hang your garments to dry unless otherwise directed by the tags on your gear.

-To pick the best base layers, we asked our crew of REI staffers and Green Vests for their favorite base layers sold at REI.
+To pick the best base layers, we asked our crew of REI Co-op staffers for their favorite base layers sold at REI.
 We then read through dozens of customer reviews on REI.com and spoke with several outdoors experts to get a sense for what matters most in a good set of base layer tops and bottoms.
-Then, we narrowed our list down to five base layer tops and four base layer bottoms.
+Then, we narrowed our list down to five base layer tops and bottoms.